mementum/backtrader/docs/live/vc/vc.rst

 	data = vcstore.getdata(dataname='015ES', ...)

-.. note:: *backtrader* will make an effor tna clear out a whitespace located at
+.. note:: *backtrader* will make an effort and clear out a whitespace located at
-	  the forth position
+	  the fourth position if the name is directly pasted from *Visual Chart*

 Time management
 ===============